Our surgeons are the first to bring the revolutionary SMILE® eye surgery to Melbourne.

 SMILE® is most effective for treating myopia (short-sightedness).
 Astigmatism, an uneven curvature of the cornea affecting many patients, can also be treated with the SMILE® technique.
 At this stage, SMILE® is not suitable for patients with hyperopia (long-sightedness) or presbyopia (the natural age-related decline of near vision).
 Patients with hyperopia or presbyopia may be more suitable for LASIK or refractive lens exchange, both techniques which are also offered at Armadale Eye Clinic (through Eye Laser Specialists).

-Patients and concerned family members are invited to come under the care of our experienced retinal doctors at Armadale Eye Clinic.
+Patients and concerned family members are welcome to speak with our team about SMILE surgery and other refractive procedures available at Armadale Eye Clinic.
 Organise your appointment today by calling or booking online.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.